spuithori/svelte-ionic-app/README.md

 - unused styles warning - what is happening?
 - item sliding npt working (Item) - seems to work on ios??
 But not on browser (chrome w10)
 - Need a timeout to get proper style value even though I am using onMount?? (only with Gesture)
-- IonPage - are the lifecycle hooks well implemented?
-- Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
-So no webcomponent of ion-page available for now.
-IonPage does seem to work nicely though.

 # Todo
 - Controller - implement Card modal